Kotla, Bagh: Culture

-The tribe has a history of bravery and martiality.
-The tribe is descended from Prince Mirza Tahir Baig, who immigrated from Herat in Afghanistan, which was the largest province of Taimoorid Sultanate, and settled in Srinagar.
-Later, the Maldyal Tribe settled in Poonch.

 Climate

-Kotla features a subtropical highland climate (Cwa) under the Köppen climate classification due to high altitude.
+Kotla features a humid subtropical climate (Cwa) under the Köppen climate classification.
 Kotla has mild to warm temperatures during the spring and autumn, humid temperatures during summer and cold to snowy during the winter.
 The temperature can rise as high as 38 C during the mid-summer months and drop below -10 C during the winter months.
 Snowfall can occur in December and January, while most rainfall occurs during the monsoon season stretching from July to September.

 Sports

 There is a cricket ground near the Dana Medows known as Goralay Bagly Ground, located between two mountains.
 Every year in June a cricket tournament is held there in which sixteen teams of District Bagh and Mzd participate.

 Earthquake of 2005

 Kotla and its surrounding villages were totally destroyed by the 2005 Kashmir earthquake, hundreds of people were killed or injured by this quake.
 100% population was left homeless.
 Most of the houses have been reconstructed though with the help of the Governments of Pakistan, Azad Kashmir and local and international NGOs.